-Patients who receive L-DOS47 will be dosed on Days 1 and 8 of each 21-day treatment cycle, along with standard vinorelbine/cisplatin chemotherapy for a total of four treatment cycles.
-The study is divided into two parts.
-Part I applies a standard 3 + 3 algorithm for dose escalation to determine the L-DOS47 maximum tolerated dose when given in combination with vinorelbine/cisplatin.
-Cohorts of three patients will be recruited into three dosing cohorts (6, 9 and 12 μg/kg).
-All patients at a given dosing cohort must complete the first treatment cycle (3-week period) before escalation in subsequent patients can proceed.
-The decision for escalation to the next dose level will be made after the safety data have been reviewed by the Trial Steering Committee

-(TSC).
-If a patient in any cohort experiences a DLT, an additional three patients will be enrolled, for a maximum of up to 18 patients in this initial dose escalation part of the study.
+The approved protocol called for patients receiving L-DOS47 to be dosed on days 1 and 8 of each 21-day treatment cycle, along with standard vinorelbine/cisplatin chemotherapy for a total of four treatment cycles.
+The study was divided into two parts.
+Part I applied a standard 3 + 3 algorithm for dose escalation to determine the L-DOS47 maximum tolerated dose when given in combination with vinorelbine/cisplatin.
+Cohorts of three patients were recruited into three dosing cohorts (6, 9 and 12 μg/kg).
+All patients at a given dosing cohort were to complete the first treatment cycle (3-week period) before escalation in subsequent patients were to proceed.
+The decision for escalation to the next dose level would be made after the safety data had been reviewed by the Trial Steering Committee ("TSC").
+If a patient in any cohort experiences a DLT, an additional three patients would need to be enrolled, for a maximum of up to 18 patients in this initial dose escalation part of the study.

 In Part II, after the maximum tolerated dose of L-DOS47 in combination with vinorelbine/cisplatin has been determined, a further 118 patients will be randomized (1:1) to receive L-DOS47 in combination with vinorelbine/cisplatin, or vinorelbine/cisplatin alone.
 Efficacy will be assessed by time to progression (time from first day of study drug administration to documented disease progression), response rate (proportion of patients with a best overall response of complete response and partial response according to RECIST v.
 1.1), and overall survival (time from first day of study drug administration to death due to any cause).
 Monitoring will include radiological evaluations every second cycle.
 Safety and tolerability of L-DOS47 in combination will also continue to be evaluated.
 For all patients, treatment will continue either until the patient experiences disease progression, unacceptable toxicity, the patient withdraws consent or has completed four treatment cycles.

-Patient recruitment began in February 2019.
-To date, the first two cohorts (6 and 9 μg/kg) in Part I of the study have been completed.
-Two (2) patients have also been dosed at 12 μg/kg.
-The third cohort has not been completed due to a hold on recruitment due to a shortage in the required vinorelbine dosages from the manufacturer.
-As shortages of required vinorelbine dosages from the manufacturer are expected to continue through to 2021, the Company has made the decision to terminate further recruitment and proceed to data analysis.
-The Company has therefore determined that it will not be moving forward with Part II of the study unless certain clinical objectives are met in Part I of the study and sufficient capital is obtained, or the Company enters into a co-development partnership with a third party.
+Patient recruitment began in February 2019 but halted in April 2020.
+At the time, the first two cohorts (6 and 9 μg/kg) in Part I of the study had been completed.
+Two (2) patients had also been dosed in the third cohort, 12 μg/kg, but the cohort could not be completed due to a shortage in the required vinorelbine dosages from the manufacturer, which was expected to continue into 2021.
+Consequently, the Company made the decision to terminate further recruitment, proceed to data analysis and not move forward with Part II of the study.
+The clinical report for LDOS003 Phase I LDOS-47 vinorelbine/cisplatin combination study is expected to be completed in March 2022.

-LDOS006 - A Phase Ib/II Combination Trial in Pancreatic Cancer
+LDOS006 - A Phase Ib/II combination trial in pancreatic cancer

 The Company received FDA approval in August 2019 to initiate a new study of L-DOS47 in the treatment of pancreatic cancer.
-This is an open label, non-randomized study designed to evaluate the safety, tolerability and preliminary anti-tumour activity of L-DOS47 in combination with doxorubicin in patients aged ≥ 18 years old with metastatic pancreatic cancer who have progressed on at least two prior treatment regimens.
+This is an open label, non-randomized study designed to evaluate the safety, tolerability and preliminary anti-tumour activity of L-DOS47 in combination with doxorubicin in patients aged $\geq$ 18 years old with metastatic pancreatic cancer who have progressed on at least two prior treatment regimens.
 The trial was initiated in November 2019 and the first patient dosed in December 2019.